saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 builders are spinning up their worktrees, then jump to the reviewer buffer to see the verdict come in.

-*[Screenshot: Neovim split with orchestrator, planner, and two builders running in parallel]*

 The plugin handles the terminal multiplexing, keeps each agent's output isolated, and lets me jump between them with keybindings.
 It's like having a war room for my code — I can see everything happening at once, intervene when needed, and let the agents run autonomously otherwise.

-*[Screenshot: Close-up of a builder agent committing changes in its worktree]*

 The integration also surfaces tool calls in real time.
 When a builder calls `edit` or `bash`, I see it happen.
 When the reviewer calls `search` to audit a change, I can watch